hubiquitus/hubiquitus-client-android/README.md

 ## Third party libraries
 This project currently relies on
-* ASmack : Smack xmpp library adapted for Android.
-Using this [fork](https://github.com/Flowdalic/asmack)
 * Socket.io-java-client : Socket io.
 Using this [fork](https://github.com/Gottox/socket.io-java-client)
 * PhoneGap : PhoneGap for android.
 See [here](http://phonegap.com/) for more informations